high1/etl-task/README.md

 ## Installation

 The project can be ran if one has Docker and docker-compose already available with one line: `docker-compose -f etl-task.yml up -d`.
-This will pull three existing containers and set up everything.
+This will pull three prebuilt containers and set up everything for the user.

 ## Usage